ddev/ddev/docs/content/users/configuration/config.md

 ## `dbimage_extra_packages`

 Extra Debian packages for the project’s database container.
+(This is rarely used.)

 | Type | Default | Usage
 | -- | -- | --